- Purchase the complete Expat Arrivals Paris Guide (PDF)

 9th arrondissement

 While the 9th arrondissement isn't full of the typical attractions, expats will get a real insight into Parisian life.
 It may not be as charming as other parts of the city, but there's a good choice of apartments in this residential area.
-The Opera and the Galeries-Lafayette department store on one end and the edge of Montmartre on the other, this neighbourhood is a great base when it comes to exploring Paris.
+With the Opera and the Galeries-Lafayette department store on one end, and the edge of Montmartre on the other, this neighbourhood is a great base when it comes to exploring Paris.
 The 9th arrondissement is also home to authentic Parisian cafés and bars, so residents won't need to travel too far for entertainment.

 Bastille (11th arrondissement)